xiangyuYIN-Gerald/xiangyuYIN-Gerald.github.io/_pages/about.md

 Prior to my Ph.D., I earned a Bachelor of Engineering and Management from the joint program between Beijing University of Posts and Telecommunications (BUPT) and Queen Mary University of London (QMUL).
 I have also gained valuable research experience as a research intern at the University of Maryland, advised by Prof. [Furong Huang](https://furong-huang.com/), and a research student at the Chinese Academy of Science, under the guidance of Prof. [Kunfeng Wang](https://cist.buct.edu.cn/2020/0331/c8726a98764/pagem.htm).

-My work is dedicated to improving the security of AI systems, particularly in trustworthy AI, adversarial learning, and multimodal AI.

 Education
 ======
 - **University of Liverpool** (2022-present)